 Change of career

-Sometime during those five years, John Paterson made his first plans for self-improvement and for the materialisation of his visions of a better Port Elizabeth.
+Sometime during those five years, John Paterson made his first plans for self-improvement and for the materialisation of his visions for a better Port Elizabeth.
 The first steps that Paterson took to actualise these yearnings was during 1845, a year prior to the completion of his contract.
-It was a scheme, carefully thought out, but veiled in secrecy because of the ramifications surrounding the activities of a Colonial servant.
+It was a scheme, carefully thought out, but veiled in secrecy because of the ramifications surrounding the activities of a Colonial civil servant.

 Paterson had maintained his friendship with the Philip family and John Ross Philip was, in early 1845, still a partner in the printing firm of Richert, Pike and Philip who printed the Commercial Advertiser and their office was in the same building as the Advertiser.

 While Paterson was sharing his surreptitious plans with Pike to launch a newspaper, Pike’s partner Richert died and Philip was forced to sell his shares to Pike.
 Furthermore, Paterson suggested that Philip should come and join him in Port Elizabeth in this new venture.
 Moreover, it would have to be implemented in Philip’s name until such time as Paterson could resign from the school.